msosama/msosama.github.io/_pages/about_einstein.md

 ---
-layout: page
+layout: about
 title: About
 permalink: /about/
+nav: true
+description: About me
 ---

-Aquí puedes escribir tu presentación.
+Escribe aquí tu presentación.